Assistant Director, Office for Student Success - Student Affairs

 Location: St. Louis, Missouri

-Reporting to the Director of the Office for Student Success (OSS), the Assistant Director provides leadership and strategy development for junior and senior year students participating in OSS programs.
-The OSS supports first-generation and low-income (FGLI) students at WashU through additional advising, mentorship, and programming to ensure retention and success at WashU.
+Reporting to the Executive Director of the Taylor Family Center for Student Success, the Assistant Director provides leadership and strategy development for second year students participating in Student Success programs.
+The Taylor Family Center for Student Success supports first-generation and low-income (FGLI) students at WashU through additional advising, mentorship, and programming to ensure retention and success at WashU.

 Primary Duties & Responsibilities

-Responsible for interacting and developing partnerships with other departments and work units in order to attain department goals and objectives.Â Collaborate with Career Center, Admissions & Aid, academic division student services, Campus Life, Residential Life, Center for Diversity & Inclusion, Athletics, Scholar Programs, and TRIO.
+Responsible for interacting and developing partnerships with other departments and work units in order to attain department goals and objectives.Â Collaborate with student transitions team, Admissions & Aid, academic division student services, Campus Life, Career Center, Residential Life, Center for Diversity & Inclusion, Athletics, Scholar Programs, and TRIO.

 Analyze data from program evaluations and makes recommendations for program improvements.